-Gratitude practice can help us while reflecting on the past year or it is a great practice to embrace as our New Year resolution.
+A gratitude practice can help us while reflecting on the past year or it is a great practice to embrace as our New Year resolution.

 Gratitude meditation is a type of meditation that focuses on expressing gratitude for the things in your life.

 The word gratitude is derived from the Latin word gratia, which means grace, graciousness, or gratefulness.
 In some ways gratitude encompasses all of these meanings.
 Gratitude is a thankful appreciation for what an individual receives, whether tangible or intangible.
 With gratitude, people acknowledge the goodness in their lives.
-In the process, people usually recognise that the source of that goodness lies at least partially in interconnectedness.
+In the process, people usually recognize that the source of that goodness lies at least partially in interconnectedness.
 As a result, gratitude also helps people connect to something larger than themselves as individuals — whether to other people, nature, or a higher power.

 In positive psychology researches, gratitude is strongly and consistently associated with greater happiness.
 Gratitude helps people feel more positive emotions, relish good experiences, improve their health, deal with adversity, and build stronger relationships.

-Ways to cultivate gratitude
+Ways to cultivate gratitude:

-Gratitude is a way for us to remind ourselves and appreciate what we already have instead of constantly wanting something more in a hope that that will bring us happiness.
+Gratitude is a way for us to remind ourselves and appreciate what we already have instead of constantly wanting something more in a hope that it will bring us happiness.
 It’s a way to refocus our mind to notice what we have already instead of what we are lacking.
 Making it a daily habit can grow us stronger and more content.

 Here are some suggestions how you can practice: